bogeeee/restfuncs/readme.md

   This is backed by the great [Typia](https://typia.io) and [typescript-rtti](https://typescript-rtti.org) libraries._ [See, how to set up the build for that](#setting-up-the-build-here-it-gets-a-bit-nasty-).
   - 🏷 ️**Supports [Typia's special type tags](https://typia.io/docs/validators/tags/#type-tags)** like `string & MaxLength<255>`
     _In cases where the full power of Typescript is still not enough for you ;)_

+  _Btw: Restfuncs validates not only arguments, but also the result and also args + result of callbacks = just everything ;)._
 - 🔌 Can i cURL it? **Zero conf [REST interface](#rest-interface)**
    Yes, you can cURL it in all ways you can imagine!
 And it does not even need any `@Get`, `@Post`, `@route`, `@param`, ... decorations.
 Say goodbye to them and say hello to zero-conf.
-- 🍾 **RPC client** (this is the best part 😎😎😎)
+- 🍾 **RPC client** 😎😎😎
   Just **call your remote methods** from the client/browser **as if they were local**, like i.e. `await myRemoteSession.greet("Axel")`, while enjoying full end2end type safety.
   - 🚀 Uses **engine.io (web-) sockets**

-    The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push event features.
+    The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push event (callback) features.
 Restfuncs makes the behaviour fully transparent and interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs. _Still you can switch off sockets and make it do plain HTTP calls._
 - **🔐 Security first approach**
   All protection is in place by default.
 Exceptions, where you need to take action, are hinted explicitly in the docs, or by friendly error messages on unclear configuration.
 [Friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection).
   Restfuncs is designed to handle setups with different security settings per ServerSession class _while they (always) share one cookie-session_.
 I.e, think of serving a subset of your APIs (ServerSessions) to ALL origins for third party browser apps or for SSO. _[How it works internally](server/Security%20concept.md)_